 The science of Vastu Shastra enables the flow of positive energies in our lives, keeping in mind the geographical directions.
 Actually, these directions influence electro-magnetic energies around us.

 Vastu Shastra is an ancient Indian Vedic science of architecture.
-It gives guidelines on how buildings should be planned to maximise positive energies in the structures we dwell and work.
-Thereby, science of vast enables positive energies in our lives, keeping in mind the directions.
+It gives guidelines on how buildings should be planned to maximize positive energies in the structures we dwell in and work.

-According to Indian Vedic science; Earth, Water, Fire, Air and Space are five elements that constitute entire universe.
+According to Indian Vedic science; Earth, Water, Fire, Air, and Space are five elements that constitute the entire universe.
 These five elements constitute the human body as well.

 Coordination of these five elements of nature with the elements of humans is critical for a harmonious life.